phodamentals/mixxark/README.md

 # mixxark
 mixxark.com

 Quick and dirty php/mysql site for mixxark.com.
 Deprecating.
+Move to MVC or Wordpress.